yunielrc/vedv/README.md

 # Host os environment variables aren't available in the Vedvfile
 # -------------
+# Download the image from the registry and import it
+FROM admin@alpine/alpine-3.18.3-x86_64
 # Declare an environment variable
 # image os evals `DEST=dest`
 ENV DEST=dest